DecodedCo/parallel-sort/README.md

 ### TODO:

 * The final sort could be threaded back to the clients.
-* Sort should only be possible when all of the data has been returned.
+* `sort` should only be possible when all of the data has been returned.
 Currently this could potentially cause a race condition